Attriumph/Ember.js-Notes/README.md

 10. An Adapter: is an object that Ember Data uses to determine how we communicate with our backend.
 11. Ember Data makes a GET request to endpoint, 不一定有真正的network request（from reading mirage add-on）
 12. Ember Data:
- - Ember comes with a data management library called Ember Data to help deal with persistent application data.
+ - Ember comes with a data management library called Ember Data to help deal with persistent application data， a powerful set of tools for formatting requests, normalizing responses, and efficiently managing a local cache of data.
  - Ember Data requires you to define the structure of the data you wish to provide to your application by extending `DS.Model`.
 - `Ember Data Store service` is injected into all routes and their corresponding controllers in Ember.
 It is the main interface you use to interact with Ember Data.
 In this case, call the `findAll` function on the store and provide it with the name of correspoding model class(`rental` model here), so that Ember Data will attempt to fetch rentals from `/api/rentals`.
 - The whole workflow is:
-  Users type URL of `/rentals` --> router.js --> route handler(rental.js) execute `model` hook --> the hook calls `this.store.findAll('rental')` -???-> this fetch rentals from `/api/rentals`  --> Mirage return the json data without initing a real network request
+  Users type URL of `/rentals` --> router.js --> route handler(rental.js) execute `model` hook --> the hook calls `this.store.findAll('rental')` --> this fetch rentals from `/api/rentals`  --> Mirage return the json data without initing a real network request
+- Controllers contain actions and properties available to the template of its corresponding route
+- Ember will know that a controller with the name of rentals will apply to the route with the same name.
 ## Ember.js Notes from Course
 ### 1. Objects,Classs, instance
   - Always extend `Ember.Object` when defining classes(ember.object support obeservation of property value changes)